djsuperchief/Kyameru/site/src/principals.md

 ## URI Syntax

 As specified before, the components are instantiated using the URI format.
+The query part of the URI is always used for headers but the host and path may sometimes be used as a single entity known as `target`.

 ```
 component://host/path?header=value